 With this in mind, it is important that businesses understand the law and its requirements.

-If this all sounds a bit daunting, don’t panic!
-Trakm8’s dash cam experts can help explain the key steps and help you avoid any pitfalls, as part of our customer service.
+We can guide you through storing and using data collected from our systems, in line with GDPR requirements.
+Our dash cam experts can help explain the key steps and help you avoid any pitfalls, all as part of our customer service.

 If you would like to find out more about our dash cam solutions, fill out the short form below and one of our team will be in touch.
 Alternatively, call us on 0330 311 5157 or email us at email@example.com.